aisingapore/TagUI/docs/reference.rst

   filename = 'Research Report'
   pdf_text = [`filename`.pdf]

 After reading the text content into a variable, you can process it using TagUI's helper functions such as get_text() and del_chars() to retrieve specific information required for your RPA scenario.
-Standard JavaScript functions can also be used to do string processing, google `javascript how to xxxx` for more info.
+Standard JavaScript functions can also be used to do string processing, google ``javascript how to xxxx`` for more information.
 After reading the text content from a PDF file, TagUI will close the PDF viewer and continue with the rest of the automation steps.

 Using variables
 ********************